-Maximum number of signature key pairs.
+• Maximum number of signature key pairs.

-The maximum number m of signature key pairs of the cardholder, that can be stored on the TOE, is limited to a fixed number. m can be any value between 1 (only one cardholder signature key pair) and 10 (a maximum of 10 signature key pairs can be generated and stored on the TOE): $1 \le m \le 10$.
+The maximum number m of signature key pairs of the cardholder, that can be stored on the TOE, is limited to a fixed number. m can be any value between 1 (only one cardholder signature key pair) and 3 (a maximum of 3 signature key pairs can be generated and stored on the TOE): $1 \le m \le 3$.

 Except for the fact that the number of signature key pairs can be different, this number m does not have any influence on any other part of the TOE.
-There are especially no security-relevant differences between a configuration of the TOE with m_1 signature key pairs and a configuration of the TOE with m_2 signature key pairs (1 $\leq m_1 < m_2 \leq$ 10), since the access rights are defined equal for all signature key pairs, independent of the actual value of m.
+There are especially no security-relevant differences between a configuration of the TOE with m_1 signature key pairs and a configuration of the TOE with m_2 signature key pairs ($1 \le m_1 < m_2 \le 3$), since the access rights are defined equal for all signature key pairs, independent of the actual value of m.
+If there is only one key pair, signatures can be generated only with this private key, while if there are two or even three key pairs, the user can generate signatures with any of the corresponding private keys - but since all key pairs will have the same attributes and access conditions, the behaviour will be identical for each of them.

-Limitation of the number of signatures that can be generated after successful cardholder authentication.
+• Limitation of the number of signatures that can be generated after successful cardholder authentication.